L: Lagren - Lanagan

 This low key 1950s light heavyweight from Croydon was often seen in opposition to his friend Kurt Jorgens.
 Bert was often billed as “Lucky Bert Lamb” on the posters, a reference to his childhood survival of polio, which was a killer in the 1950s.
 Illness left Bert with a weak and thin leg, which his merciless opponent would repeatedly attack.
 Fans would scream at the injustice of it all.
 We just weren't that sophisticated in those days.

-Seamus Lanagan (Dick Lanagan)
+Seamus Lanagan (Also known as Dick Lanagan)

 When it comes to wrestling tradition the North East of England stands proudly amongst those other centres of professional wrestling south Lancashire, Yorkshire and London.